How Much Does It Cost to Sell a House?

 However, before you can enjoy a healthy profit, you need to understand how much it will cost to sell your house.

-The cost to sell your house can be broken down into nine different expenses.
+The cost to sell your house can be broken down into several different expenses.

 If you consider these before listing your home, you’ll have a much better idea of the fees involved and the kind of profit you could expect from the sale.

-Whether you decide to engage with a real estate agent or not, you will likely still have to pay some sort of real estate agent commission when selling your home.
+Whether you decide to engage with a Realtor or not, you will likely still have to pay some sort of real estate agent commission when selling your home.

-In addition to the commission paid to the listing agent, there is also another 2.5-3% that will be due to the agent who represents the buyer.
+In addition to the commission paid to the listing agent, there is also another 2.5-3% that will be due to the buyer’s agent who represents the potential home buyer.
 As a result, the total commission can range anywhere from 5-6% depending on which brokerage you hire.
-Fortunately, real estate agent commission isn't due until closing, so this isn’t an upfront cost you need to pay in advance.
+Fortunately, real estate agent commission isn’t due until closing, so this isn’t an upfront cost you need to pay in advance.